brongo/recolorHelper/README.md

 ### Option 1: Drag & Drop

 1. Drag & drop the .decl file -or- folder you want to modify onto "recolorHelper.exe"
-2. If you drag & drop a single file, it will be edited automatically.
-No output will be shown.
-3. If you drag & drop a folder, manual confirmation will be required.
-Follow the instructions in the command prompt.
+2. Follow the instructions in the command prompt.

 ### Option 2: Command Line